 Warm up with a bowl of comforting and hearty mushroom barley soup.
-This recipe is naturally vegan with wholesome ingredients like pearled barley, garlic, carrots, onion, celery, cremini mushrooms, vegetable stock, and miso for umami depth.
-I finish this chunky soup with non-dairy cream/milk for a silky texture without the cream.
-Black lentils are simmered alongside the barley to increase satiation and to give the soup a bit more body.
+This recipe is vegan with wholesome ingredients, including miso and vegan Worcestershire sauce for umami depth.
+I finish this chunky soup with non-dairy milk for a silky texture without the cream.
+Black lentils are simmered alongside the barley to give the soup a bit more body.
 It all comes together in one pot on the stove in about 1 hour!

 I love pearled barley because of its chewy texture and quick-ish cooking time.
 You don’t need to pre-cook pearled barley before adding it to this recipe.
 It’s a dream in soups, letting off a bit of starch as it simmers.
-The starch along with a heavy pour of non-dairy cream gives this barley mushroom soup such a luscious texture.
-I wanted to add lentils to the mix to make the soup feel like more of a complete meal.
+The starch along with a heavy pour of non-dairy milk/cream gives this barley mushroom soup such a luscious and silky texture.
 In a lot of ways, working on this soup reminded me of the very popular creamy French lentil and mushroom stew that I posted years ago.

 Beyond a bit of chopping, this mushroom and barley soup is straightforward and easy to prepare.
-It all just sautés and simmers in a pot.
-I finish the soup with sherry vinegar because I love it with mushrooms and the little acidity lift helps to sparkle the finished flavor.
-I also bring umami in at the end with both miso and vegan Worcestershire sauce.
-Mushrooms have a deep and savory note all on their own, but enhancing that quality really takes things to another level.
+After sautéing the mushrooms and building the base, let it simmer away.
+I finish the soup with sherry vinegar because I love it with mushrooms and the acidity lift helps to sparkle the finished flavor.
+Mushrooms have a deep and savory flavor–enhancing that quality with a little contrast takes things to another level.

 Chopped fresh dill is nice and fresh with the creamy mushroom, spice, and garlic notes.
 You can use parsley if you’re not a fan of dill though.
-Barley is super starchy, but I still love to serve this with some crusty bread to dip in the broth.
-Hope you love this one :)
+While barley is super satisfying, I still love to serve this with some crusty bread (like my no-knead whole wheat bread) to dip in the broth.

 Free Pantry & Kitchen Equipment Guide